Bin Qasim, Karachi

-Bin Qasim is one of the six administrative sub-division (tehsil) of Malir District in Karachi, Pakistan, lying in the eastern part of the city, north of Port Qasim.
+Bin Qasim is one of the six administrative sub-division (tehsil) within the Malir District of Karachi, Pakistan, lying in the eastern part of the city, north of Port Qasim.

 Location

 Bin Qasim is located in the southeastern part of Karachi along the Arabian Sea and the Indus River delta.
 The town and the adjacent Port Qasim were named after Muhammad bin Qasim, the Arab general who conquered Sindh and Multan, establishing Islamic rule in the region in the eighth century CE.
 Bin Qasim was bordered by Gadap Town to the north, Thatta District and the Indus River to the east, the Arabian Sea to the south and the Malir River and the towns of Landhi, Malir, and Korangi Cantonment to the west.

 History

 The federal government introduced local government reforms in the year 2000, which eliminated the previous "third tier of government" (administrative divisions) and replaced it with the fourth tier (districts).
 The effect in Karachi was the dissolution of the former Karachi Division, and the merging of its five districts to form a new Karachi City-District with eighteen autonomous constituent towns including Bin Qasim Town.
 In 2011, the system was disbanded but remained in place for bureaucratic administration until 2015, when the Karachi Metropolitan Corporation system was reintroduced.
 In 2015, Bin Qasim Town was re-organized as part of Malir District.
 In 2022 again (Local Election Act -2022 (amended)), it was removed as one of three "Town Municipal Corporations" of Malir District but remained as one of the six sub-division (tehsil).